ManuJ90/ManuJ90/README.md

 <img src="https://d.wattpad.com/story_parts/517302893/images/1506849dbe53f308749322085250.gif" width="450" />
 </p>

+- Globant | Test Automation Academy
+  - Was a six week preparation program to introduce us to the Test Automation world, during this training we learned the basics of OOPS, Java, Selenium, Maven & TestNG.
+In this training program we ecexute automated test on WebPages, APIs & Android Devices.

 - Plataforma 5 | Coding Bootcamp
   - The Coding Bootcamp is an intensive three-month course where I learned the MERN stack technologies and the basic concepts to be able to develop web applications.
 We work individually, in pair programing and in groups with the SCRUM and Agile methodology, and the new EGG Education system, which provide us a real work experience during the entire course.